 The 4 modern species of the Sirenidae family (commonly known as sirens) are found in warm climates of the southeastern United States and northern Mexico.
 Sirens are the only omnivorous salamanders, the rest being strict carnivores.

 Like its living relatives, P. tetradactylum had a toothless jaw and very small front limbs.
 However, modern sirens totally lack hind limbs, unlike P. tetradactylum.
-The specimen pictured is 1.3 feet long.
+The specimen pictured is approximately 9.6 inches long.

 Frog - Aerugoamnis paulusOrder Anura, Family Anomocoela

 Anura species are amphibians lacking tails, such as frogs.
-Only one specimen of this species has been found in the FBM.
+Only two specimens of this species have been found in the FBM.